RobustoFramework/Robusto/components/robusto/conductor/README.md

 ### Conductor I2C address
 _-> "The I2C-address of the conductor"_

 This is the I2C address of the conductor.
+A value from 0 - 255.

 ### Retry delay
 _-> "Retry delay"_